Quality Engineering

 Expectations around testing have changed.
 AI-driven tools, self-healing automation, and faster release cycles are now standard in most engineering teams.

-Teams today often assume manual testing is being pushed out, which isn’t true.
+Quality assurance analysts & testers today often assume manual testing is being pushed out, which isn’t true.
 What’s changing is the role of manual testing.
 It now shows up earlier in requirement discussions, risk calls, and product decisions.

 Automation can process patterns, but it doesn’t understand context, and that’s what determines if a product works.